Dynamically Create and Add DropDownList to a GridView Control in Asp.Net C# and VB.NET

 }

-Don’t get overwhelmed by the length of the code.
-The main function (to focus) in the above code is GridView_RowDataBound, where I am creating and adding DropDownList to the grid dynamically.
+Don't be intimidated by the length of the code.
+The key function to focus on is GridView_RowDataBound, where I dynamically create and add a DropDownList to the grid.

-I am creating and populating the GridView with some fixed values.
+I have created and populated the "grid" with some values.
 I am also using the DataTable class and its properties to create the grid, add columns and finally add rows to the grid.

 Now I need to get the selected value from the DropDownList, so I can update my database.
 The selected value extraction code is inside the DropDown_Changed event.